 BC Summer Games Legacy Trust Fund Outline

-Grants provide financial assistance to Richmond residents performing in a sporting competition at a Provincial or higher level.
+Grants provide financial assistance to Richmond residents participating in a sporting competition at a Provincial level or higher.
 Grant applications must be completed and forwarded through a representative on the local Executive of the governing sports or recreation association.
 This representative is responsible for coordinating the submissions of all applications from their association members, and reviewing and certifying that all provided information is complete and accurate.
 Participants may apply as individuals where merited, but groups of individuals within an organization, including members of a team or multiple teams belonging to the same association, are to be treated collectively through a combined application.
 The Community Services Committee of Council is responsible for the approval of funding assistance and for the dispersal of funds according to the guidelines as outlined in this document.
-The intent is for applicant(s) to informed of a decision on their grant application within a period of four to six weeks following submissions.
+The intent is for applicant(s) to be informed of a decision on their grant application within a period of four to six weeks following a submission.

 Applications are subject to the following eligibility guidelines and grants are commensurate with the merit of the applicant(s).

-Individuals or teams are eligible if they have qualified to participate in a sporting competition at Provincial or higher (i.e. National or International) championships or events.
+Individuals or teams are eligible if they have qualified to participate in a sporting competition at a Provincial level or higher (i.e., National or International) championships or events.
 Grants are intended for competitors living and training in Richmond.
 Consideration will also be given to Richmond residents who take part in specialized activities that preclude membership in a Richmond club.

 Grants are specifically applied to support the cost of attendance at the specified event.
 Therefore, transportation related costs are given consideration over other expenses and disbursements.
 Revenue available to the applicant(s) from other sources is to be used to offset accommodation, food and other costs.
 Any surplus of revenue from other sources is to be applied to transportation costs.
 Following these considerations, net expenses are considered in funding assistance.